 - 1. Matching Not Applicable - 2.
-Level of Effort Not Applicable
+Level of Effort Not Applicable a.
+Planning and Administrative Costs

 3. Earmarking

 The following limitations apply to LIHEAP block grants and leveraging incentive award funds, as noted.
 Energy emergency contingency funds generally are subject to the requirements applicable to LIHEAP block grant funds, but the contingency grant award letter should be reviewed to see if different requirements were applied.
 REACH grants are subject to special rules described in the award.